slub/ocrd_kitodo/README.md

 #### Setup

-You may want Docker Compose to either
-- **manage** the Controller (besides Production and Manager services itself), or
+Of the 3 main modules integrated here, the following are optional:
-- leave the Controller to be run **standalone** (and merely control Production and Manager here).
+- OCR-D Controller (may be run independently/remotely standalone)

-##### Managed Mode

-This is the default setting in the Makefile, and can be made explicit via

-    export MODE=managed

-Equivalently, when using `docker-compose` without the Makefile, it is recommended to export all config files into a variable once
-(so you won't have to type `-f docker-compose.kitodo-app.yml` each time):

-    export COMPOSE_FILE=docker_compose.yml:docker_compose.managed.yml:docker-compose.kitodo-app.yml
+- Kitodo.Production (may be run independently/remotely standalone or not at all)

+You can tell Docker Compose whether to enable (i.e. start and stop) or disable (i.e. ignore) their associated services, simply by selecting **profiles**.

+The most convenient way is by setting the environment variable `COMPOSE_PROFILES` in the shell.

+The default in the Makefile is `COMPOSE_PROFILES=with-kitodo-production,with-ocrd-controller`, i.e. enabling both optional modules.
+Setting any value in the shell will override that default when using `make`:

+    export COMPOSE_PROFILES=with-ocrd-controller # only Manager + Controller
+    export COMPOSE_PROFILES=with-kitodo-production # only Manager + Kitodo
+    export COMPOSE_PROFILES=with-kitodo-production,with-ocrd-controller # all 3

-##### Standalone Mode
+##### with-ocrd-controller

+Enables the `ocrd-controller` service.

-In this mode, you build, configure, start and stop the [OCR-D Controller](https://github.com/bertsky/ocrd_controller) _externally (and possibly remotely)_.
+> Without this, you must build, configure, start and stop the [OCR-D Controller](https://github.com/bertsky/ocrd_controller)

-When using the Makefile, just set

-    export MODE=standalone

-in your shell once.

-Equivalently, when using `docker-compose` without the Makefile, you should set

-    export COMPOSE_FILE=docker_compose.yml:docker-compose.kitodo-app.yml
+> _externally and possibly remotely_.

-In addition, you _must_ also [configure](#configuration) where the Manager can find the standalone Controller.
+> In addition, you _must_ also [configure](#configuration) where the Manager can find
-_For example_, you may want to set:
+> that standalone Controller. _For example_, you may want to set:
+>

-    export MODE=standalone CONTROLLER_ENV_UID=$(id -u) CONTROLLER_HOST=ocrserver CONTROLLER_PORT_SSH=8022
+>     export CONTROLLER_ENV_UID=$(id -u) CONTROLLER_HOST=ocrserver CONTROLLER_PORT_SSH=8022
+>

+> Moreover, the Controller must have a SSH public key in its `/.ssh/authorized_keys` matching the
+> private key used by the Manager.

+##### with-kitodo-production

+Enables the `kitodo-app`, `kitodo-db`, `kitodo-es` and `kitodo-mq` services.

+> Without this, you may want to build, configure, start and stop [Kitodo.Production](https://github.com/markusweigelt/kitodo-production-docker)
+> _externally and possibly remotely_.

+> If you _do_ want to connect an external Kitodo with the Manager, you _must_ also
+> set up its `OCRD_MANAGER` environment variable so it can find the Manager over the network,
+> and a SSH private key in its `/.ssh/id_rsa` matching a public key accepted by the Manager.

 #### Building